-Jagged Edges- The easiest way to see if you have jagged edges to your cut-out is to switch to the Preview Cut Image view.
+Jagged Edges- The easiest way to see if you have jagged edges on your image is to switch to the Preview Cut Image view.
 You’ll see this feature in the top right corner of your screen.

-Step Five: Preview What your Image as a Cut File
+Step Five: Preview your Image as a Cut File

-Double-check what your photo of image will look like as a Cut Image to see what your restored text or image looks like.
-When you’re happy with how it looks click Continue.
+Double-check how your photo of the image will look like as a Cut Image to see what your restored text or image looks like.
+When you’re happy with how it looks, click Continue.

 Step Six: Save Your Image

-On the next screen you’ll see your options for saving your image.
-You can either choose Save as a Cut File or Save as a Print then Cut image.
+On the next screen, you’ll see your options for saving your image.
+You can choose Save as a Cut File or Save as a Print then Cut image.
 Then click on the Upload button in the lower right corner of your screen.